arduino/docs-content/content/software/app-lab/tutorials/04.examples/all-examples.md

 ---
-title: Arduino® UNO Q Example Applications
+title: App Lab Example Applications Overview
-description: An overview of various applications developed for the Arduino® UNO Q platform, showcasing unique functionalities from environmental monitoring to machine learning.
+description: An overview of various applications developed for the Arduino App Lab platform, showcasing unique functionalities from environmental monitoring to machine learning.
 author: Karl Söderby and Christopher Méndez
 tags: [AI, Computer Vision, Audio Classification, Arduino App Lab]
 ---

 ## Overview

-This article provides a comprehensive overview of various applications developed for the Arduino® UNO Q platform.
+This article provides a comprehensive overview of various applications developed for Arduino App Lab.
 Each application showcases unique functionalities, from environmental monitoring to machine learning, leveraging the capabilities of the Arduino ecosystem.
 Below is a summary of each example, detailing the App's purpose, functionality, and components used.

 ## Requirements